Form and Substance of a Merger: A Reading of Farris v. Gelen Alden Corp., 20 Villanova Law Review 80 (1974)

 Date of Authorship for this Version

 Deutsch, Jan Ginter, "Form and Substance of a Merger: A Reading of Farris v.
 Gelen Alden Corp."
 (1974).
 Faculty Scholarship Series.
-Paper 1885.
+1885.